How to Get a Best-Fit Wheelchair

-- The seat width of a wheelchair is determined by measuring across from hip to hip in a straight line, then adding 2 inches to that measurement.
+- The seat width of a wheelchair is determined by measuring across from hip to hip in a straight line, then add 2 inches to that measurement.
 Don’t get a wheelchair that is too tight to sit in comfortably.

-- The seat depth is also important.
+- The seat depth is also necessary.
 Seat depth should be indicated by measuring from the back of the hip to the back of the knee of the user when seated.
 Subtract one inch from this measurement.

 #2 – Determine Arm Height and Type.

 - If the wheelchair user might stand up to do transfers, he will require a full-length arm on the chair to help support him as he pushes off to stand.
 Choose a standard full-length arm for this.